futurepaul/fragment/README.md

 ### how to install:

-you're probably going to at least need to `npm install electron-build-env neon-cli --save-dev`
+you're probably going to at least need to `yarn install && yarn build && yarn start`

 ### how it was made: